 The Power Switching Period

-Usually, there’s a period in which you can change your mind and cancel your contract.
-That is typically a three-day window.
+After signing up, there is typically a three-day window where you can change your mind and cancel your contract.
 After the passage of seven days without cancellation, your service is automatically switched to the new provider.
 During this time, you will not experience a loss of service and you won’t notice any difference on your end.
-In the next billing cycle, you will receive the first bill from your new electric provider.
+In the next billing cycle, you will receive the first electric bill from your new energy provider.

-For someone actively seeking a new electric provider or even an individual who may just be casually considering other service options, switching electric providers may be something to contemplate, bringing with it a number of benefits.
+For a home or business owner who is actively seeking a new electric company or even an individual who may just be casually considering other service options, switching electricity providers brings a number of benefits.
 In addition to saving money each month on energy, changing service companies may also grant individuals access to better service.
 At the very least, it’s definitely worth your time to call or go online to discover your options.
 You have nothing to lose, but what you save could be substantial.